 The Expat Advantage International Health Insurance Options

-As explained in the previous article, while Korean National Health Insurance is amazing value for dollar, there are some weak spots and even a few gaping holes to worry about.
-If you hold a passport for another country then you have another option; you can look into getting an International Health Insurance (IHI) policy.
+As explained in the previous article, while Korean National Health Insurance is amazing value for the dollar, there are some weak spots and even a few gaping holes to worry about.
+If you hold a passport for another country then you have another option; you can look into getting an International Health Insurance (IHI) policy, and private healthcare.
 If you’re a foreigner working for a foreign company, you can also choose to opt out of the NHI – as long as you prove that you have alternative health insurance coverage.

 Will I be heading to the US much?